Leaking Balcony Perth

 Including grout that’s incompatible with the membrane, can leave your perimeter joints exposed and allow water to penetrate your surrounding walls.

 How to fix a leaking balcony?

-A few of the “signs” of a leaking balcony can be fixed by replacing loose, cracked or missing tiles and/or by replacing cracked or missing grout, etc. While either of these are genuine repairs, they do not resolve the source of the leak.
-Over the years BUSS have witnessed similar circumstances whereby “signs” of a leaking balcony had been repaired but the source of the leak had not been addressed.
-The repair served to conceal the leak source, usually a defective waterproofing membrane located underneath the tiles, while water continued to penetrate the structure; the level of damage kept increasing and repair costs climbing.
+A few of the symptoms of a leaking balcony can be fixed by replacing loose, cracked or missing tiles and/or by replacing cracked or missing grout.
+While either of these are genuine repairs, they do not resolve the source of the leak.
+Over the years BUSS have witnessed similar instances where signs of a leaking balcony had been repaired, but the source of the leak had not been addressed.
+These types of repairs serve to conceal the source of the leak, usually a defective waterproofing membrane located underneath the tiles, however water continues to penetrate the structure.
+The level of damage continues to increase and the cost of repair climbs.
 Ultimately, a leaking balcony left unattended will compromise the structural integrity of the building.

 The best approach to fixing a leaking balcony is to engage a professional waterproofing contractor to complete an inspection so as to identify the source of the leak and the most appropriate repair solution.
 A waterproofing specialist will have the skill set to determine the most suitable waterproofing membrane system for the balcony design – one that will withstand the structural movement and seal it from the elements, carry out the technical procedures involved in the repair ensuring it adheres to current Australian Standards, and advise of any additional works that can alleviate other potential issues including drainage, overflows, etc.